dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 the Internet Computer blockchain (IC), service nervous systems (SNSs) are algorithmic DAOs that allow developers to create decentralized, token-based governance systems for their dapps.
-This means, each dapp that would like to be under decentalized control will have a separate SNS.
+This means, each dapp that would like to be under decentralized control will have a separate SNS.

 ## What is a DAO?